daltonmaag/fonttools/Doc/source/designspaceLib/xml.rst

 .. rubric:: Value

--  The natural language name of this axis.
+-  The natural language name of this axis or STAT label.

 .. rubric:: Example